-My colleagues at Macs provided impeccable structure and I added the spontaneity.
-In hindsight, perhaps the one drawback of a self-guided trip is that if you’re traveling alone, it may be hard to get great pictures of yourself.
+My colleagues at Macs provided impeccable structure and I added spontaneity.
+In hindsight, perhaps the one drawback of a self-guided trip is that if you’re travelling alone, it may be hard to get great pictures of yourself.
 However, you can use this as an opportunity to work on your selfie skills.
 This is one of my best, as I celebrated the end of the trail in the Roman city of Bath!

 For more info about my particular walking adventure, check out our Cotswold Way itineraries, or contact one of our specialists to create your very own British adventure!